Fiona appears in two Dragon Age novels (The Calling and Asunder). Plus the Dragon Age: Inquisition game.

 She has an exceptional willpower.
 She refuses to let herself be oppressed again, and (under normal circumstances) to fall back.

-However, her entire life has been defined by being on the lowest tiers of the totem pole.
+However, her entire life has been defined by being on the lowest tiers of the hierarchy.
 She’s an alienage Elf, *and* a mage.
-The first means, racism, prejudice and poverty.
+The first means racism, prejudice and poverty.
 The second means tight religious and legal control, plus the threat of demons.

-(She’s also a woman, but misogyny isn’t as bad in Thedas as on Earth.)
+(She’s also a woman, but misogyny isn’t as bad on Thedas as on Earth.)

 Furthermore, Fiona was taken away from the alienage and doesn’t seem to have a family.
 This deprives her of the Elven solidarities.
 Her lack of ties with the Montsimmard Circle of Magi also deprived her of the mage equivalent.

 Fiona is understandably sensitive on the subject of Elven rights.
-She disliked it when people badmouthed Elves, or used common turns of phrase loaded with racism.
+She dislikes it when people badmouth Elves, or use common turns of phrase loaded with racism.

 Close to the chest